Areas of specialization

-Robert J. Williams was an active member of the department of Political Science from 1971 until his early retirement at the end of 2006.
+Robert J. Williams was an active member of the Department of Political Science from 1971 until his early retirement at the end of 2006.
 During that time he primarily taught courses in the Canadian politics field with emphasis on parliament and parties, plus courses on provincial, Ontario and municipal government and politics.

-Over the years he served in administrative positions in the Department (Chair, Graduate and Undergraduate officer and a variety of other roles), in the Faculty (Chair of Arts Faculty Council and of the Admissions and the Examinations and Standings committees) and the University (as a member of Senate and the Board of Governors, as well as the Board of the Faculty Association).
+Over the years he served in administrative positions in the Department (Chair, Graduate and Undergraduate officer and a variety of other roles), in the Faculty (Chair of Arts Faculty Council and of both the Admissions and the Examinations and Standings committees) and the University (as a member of Senate and the Board of Governors, as well as the Board of the Faculty Association).
 He also volunteered as mediator in the University’s Conflict Intervention Programme and as a resource person for the Resolution Support Programme.